genekellyjr/bACKUPBAISC/README.md

 GOAL:

 Copy files you want to a backup drive reliably and easily with minimal effort, hassle, and care.
 Do it way more reliably & easier than File History (Backup program built into Windows - called Backup in the Settings Win10 program).
+NOTE: does not do file history.
+Just backs up.
+It's basic.
+But it works, which I think is more important.

 USAGE: